mudraverma65/HeartGuard/README.md

-# HeartGuard: Integrating Machine Learning for Heart Disease Identification and Diagnosis Support
+# HeartGuard: ML for Heart Disease Identification and Diagnosis Support

 ## Introduction
 Heart disease is a significant cause of mortality, necessitating effective diagnostic tools.
 This project integrates machine learning research with a public health dataset to identify influential factors and exams for heart disease diagnosis.
 The anonymized dataset from Cleveland, Hungary, Switzerland, and Long Beach V (1988) is explored to investigate the potential of machine learning models in assisting doctors in patient analysis.
 This was developed as an Assignment for course CSCI6515 - ML for Big Data.